One of the oldest and most important wine growing areas Romania

-in the Moldova region in the central east, named after the town of the same name.
-Here was already operated at the turn of the century by the Romans viticulture.
-In Odobesti there is the historical wine cellar "Beciul Domnesc" (basement of the ruler), built by Prince Mihai Sturza in 1839, which is open to tourists.
-The area is especially known for its light and dry table wines.
-Here, however, a large amount of brandy is produced.
+in the Moldova region in the central east, which is named after the city of the same name.
+Wine-growing was already practiced here by the Romans at the turn of the times.
+In Odobesti is the historical wine cellar “Beciul Domnesc” (cellar of the ruler), built by Prince Mihai Sturza in 1839, which is open to tourists.
+The area is particularly known for its light and dry table wines.
+A large amount of brandy is also produced here.
 The most common varieties are the native ones Băbească Neagră

 .
 Fetească Neagră